'Hygge is not a thing or something you buy...hygge is a state of mind' - Morten Georgsen

 2. Keep it Tidy

-A messy space will leave you feeling stressed and anxious and this is definitely not conducive to feeling relaxed and cosy.
-Try to keep ‘stuff’ at bay and only have things that you actually need or love in your bedroom.
-Any accessories should evoke soothing and happy thoughts and spark joy.
+A messy space will leave you feeling stressed and anxious, which we know is anything but relaxing.
+Try to keep ‘clutter’ at bay and only have things that you actually need or love in your bedroom.
+At the risk of sounding like Marie Kondo, all accessories should evoke soothing and happy thoughts and 'spark joy'.

 3. Stick to a Neutral Colour Scheme

-When it comes to hygge, it’s always best to opt for a neutral colour palette that isn’t too overwhelming.
+When it comes to hygge home decor, it’s always best to opt for a neutral colour palette that isn’t too overwhelming.
 The colours you choose should create an atmosphere that is harmonious and peaceful.
 Bright colours can prevent you from relaxing, so choose wisely.

 Read more: What Colour Should I Paint My Bedroom Walls?